 Now is a fantastic time to become thoroughly familiar with what an employee does during the course of the average workday and work week.
-Pay attention to the equipment, software and supplies the worker uses as well as all the people with whom the prospective telecommuter routinely interacts.
+Pay attention to the equipment, productivity software and supplies the worker uses as well as all the people with whom the prospective telecommuter routinely interacts.

 Even if you discover that an employee requires a physical presence in your facility, avoid rushing to deny the request.
 Instead, consider the possibility of a hybrid employment format where the worker can telecommute on certain days.
 If you stay flexible and open minded, you might have a chance to create a win-win situation where you can enjoy the benefits of on-premises and remote work.